michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 Hey, edge case, you are not special.
 You're not a beautiful and unique snowflake.
 Whenever I see an if, I see an opportunity to discover something deeper about the problem I am solving.
 Ideally, the solution should be applicable to all the cases, even the edge ones.
 Edge cases are not inherently special.
 They simply make great test fixtures.
-Let's look a the diamond shape again.
+Let's look at the diamond shape again.

 ```
    A